liztheshiz/storefront/README.md

 ## Dev instructions

-This project is configured to be running in a particular virtual environment.

-[TODO: instructions here]
+First, make sure Django is installed globally or in a virtual environment.
+To run from virtual environment, first find its address by running:

+`pipenv --venv`

+Then copy this address and run:

+`source [address]'

-Then, type the following command to start the dev server:
+Once you are running in the correct environment, navigate to the project folder and type the following command to start the dev server with all the correct configuration for this project:

 `python manage.py runserver 9000`